KevinBarfield/microservice-kubernetes/README.md

 2. Install telepresence extension

 ### REQUIRED if you are going to demo the intercept spec method
-1. Update the kubernetes context in the apache-intercept.yaml and order-intercept.yaml files in the microservice-kubernetes directory - get it from kubectl
+1. Update the kubernetes context in the yaml file that you plan to use (apache-intercept.yaml, catalog-order-intercept.yaml, or order-intercept.yaml) files in the microservice-kubernetes directory - get it from kubectl
 ```
 kubectl config current-context
 ```